Home

 EPPLAC meetings are a useful way to information share, problem solve and set targets for the future and discuss (if appropriate) the school’s use of PP+ funding for their cohort of Previously Looked After Children.
 If this is being achieved through other meetings, or you are happy with the support that your child is getting, then there is no need for further meetings.
 Alternatively, there may be other meetings already arranged that could be used as the EPPLAC meeting.
 In this case, it would be best practice to complete the EPPLAC form so that outcomes can then be reviewed in the future.

-Parents/guardians have emphasised that confidentiality is vital.
+Parents/carers have emphasised that confidentiality is vital.
 The EPPLAC will only be used:

 I’m worried about having an EPPLAC because information may be shared unnecessarily – What can I do?